InverseCrafter: Efficient Video ReCapture as a Latent Domain Inverse Problem: Experimental Results

 \subsubsection{Video Inpainting with Editing}

-As first frame conditioning is essential for I2V models, we provide first-frame conditioning input for training-free methods (NVS-Solver, Zero4D) and VideoPainter, which also utilizes an I2V model.
-We obtain the first-frame conditioning input using an off-the-shelf image inpainting model~\cite{blackforestlabs_flux1filldev_2025}.
+The video inpainting with editing task provides a valid ground-truth latent mask $\vh$ at inference time\footnote{Motivated by this property, a similar training-free projection strategy can also be applied to the video camera control task; see Sec.~\ref{sec:training-free} for details.}, without requiring training of $\maskencoder$.
+We provide first-frame conditioning input for training-free methods (NVS-Solver, Zero4D) and VideoPainter, as first-frame conditioning is essential for I2V models.
+The conditioning frame is obtained using an off-the-shelf image inpainting model~\cite{blackforestlabs_flux1filldev_2025}.

-The proposed method outperforms the baselines in source distribution and video text alignment metrics in Table~\ref{tab:inpaint}.
+The proposed method outperforms the baselines in source distribution and video text alignment metrics in Tab.~\ref{tab:inpaint}.
 While Zero4D~\cite{park2025zero4dtrainingfree4dvideo} outperforms image based text alignment metrics, this comes from the fact that output video of Zero4D is nearly static as shown in Fig.~\ref{fig:qualitative_inpaint}.
 In the second example, InverseCrafter uniquely generates the volleyball in the masked region, while also matching the measurement, whereas all baselines fail to generate regarding the target text.
 In both examples, NVS-Solver (post) deviates a lot from the measurement, NVS-Solver (dgs) and VideoPainter generates boundary artifacts and inferior results.
 This implies that our method can be used as a general inpainting inverse solver, integrating text descriptions by fully utilizing the pre-trained model's generative prior.